hashicorp/terraform-provider-vault/website/docs/r/generic_secret.html.md

-Use of this resource requires the `create` or `update` capability (depending on whether the resource already exists) on the given path, the `delete` capbility if the resource is removed from configuration, and the `read` capability for drift detection (by default).
+Use of this resource requires the `create` or `update` capability (depending on whether the resource already exists) on the given path, the `delete` capability if the resource is removed from configuration, and the `read` capability for drift detection (by default).

 ### Drift Detection